pbrewczynski/Fork-learnxinyminutes-docs/elm.html.markdown

 -- An incoming port is just a type signature. port clientID : Int

--- An outgoing port has a defintion. port clientOrders : List String port clientOrders = ["Books", "Groceries", "Furniture"]
+-- An outgoing port has a definition. port clientOrders : List String port clientOrders = ["Books", "Groceries", "Furniture"]